tlberglund/groovy-liquibase/README.md

 ## TODOs

+ * Support for the customChange.
+Using groovy code, liquibase changes and database SQL in a changeSet.
  * Support for the [property tag](http://www.liquibase.org/manual/changelog_parameters)
  * Support for the [rollback tag](http://www.liquibase.org/manual/rollback)
- * Support for the [includeall tag](http://www.liquibase.org/manual/includeall).
-This might be better implemented as an extension of include(), as in:

-	include(path: '')

  * Support for extensions. modifyColumn is probably a good place to start.
  * Proper testing of validCheckSum under changeSet.
 It's implemented, but I have not tested it properly.